Holistic Therapy and Alternative Medicine Techniques

 Holistic medicine may be confused with homeopathic medicine because it sounds similar, but these terms are not the same.
 Homeopathy refers to the use of very tiny amounts of a substance for various purported health benefits.
 Homeopathic medicine is based on the idea that you can select a therapy based on how similar the symptoms produced by the remedy match the symptoms associated with the condition being treated.
 1

-Complementary and Alternative Therapies in Counseling
+Complementary and Alternative Therapies for Drug Addiction Treatment

 The acceptance of holistic treatment has been growing.
 As part of this, complementary and alternative treatments (CAM) are being utilized on an increasing basis.
 In 2007, 38.3% of adults and 11.8% of children accessed some form of complementary or alternative medicine, according to the National Center for Complementary and Integrative Health.6

-How Does a Holistic Approach Benefit Individuals?
+How Does Holistic Therapy Work?

-Mental and physical health issues may be influenced by a number of differing factors, and taking a broader look at the patient beyond the presenting symptoms can benefit the patient’s overall wellness and ability to recover.3,5
+Because mental and physical health issues may be influenced by a number of differing factors, and taking a broader look at the patient beyond the presenting symptoms can benefit the patient’s overall wellness and ability to recover.3,5

 More patients and clinicians are recognizing the importance of holistic treatment.
 In fact, integrative treatment—which blends conventional and complementary treatment approaches— has grown in healthcare settings across the country.2